mikehanssen/Caddy/README.md

 TO-DO
 -----

-- Add a scheduler that will reload the data every 15 minutes.
 - Add the functionality to decline/accept upcoming meeting.
 - Add an option to easily add your own credentials.json.
 - Support more join links like: